 Bottom Line

-Now is the time to open a new card for your upcoming holiday shopping.
+Now is the time to open a new card for your holiday shopping.
 But be strategic about it.
-Just know that this isn't a hall pass to spend money in the name of earning travel rewards points and miles.
-If you can't afford to pay off the card immediately, don't do it.
+Just know that this isn't a hall pass to spend money in the name of earning a bunch of points and miles.